bjornbytes/lovr.org/docs/lovr.graphics.plane.md

 - `number y (0)` The y coordinate of the center of the plane.
 - `number z (0)` The z coordinate of the center of the plane.
 - `number size (1.0)` The size of the plane, in meters.
+- `number angle (0.0)` The number of radians to rotate the plane around its axis of rotation.
-- `number nx (0.0)` The x coordinate of the normal vector of the plane.
+- `number ax (0.0)` The x component of the axis of rotation.
-- `number ny (1.0)` The y coordinate of the normal vector of the plane.
+- `number ay (1.0)` The y component of the axis of rotation.
-- `number nz (0.0)` The z coordinate of the normal vector of the plane.
+- `number az (0.0)` The z component of the axis of rotation.

 ### Returns